QuantEcon/book-networks-public/_sources/ch_intro.md

 list(itertools.combinations(letters, 2))
 ```

-Below we generate random graphs using the Erdos–Renyi and Barabasi-Albert algorithms.
-Here, for convenience, we will define a function to plot these graphs.
+Below we generate random graphs using the Erdos-Renyi and Barabasi-Albert
+algorithms.
+Here, for convenience, we will define a function to plot these
+graphs.

 ```{code-cell}
 def plot_random_graph(RG,ax):